-11.12.1.1 No additional military and civil aviation mitigation is considered necessary (beyond the mitigation outlined in Table 11-10).
+11.12.1.1 No additional military and civil aviation mitigation is considered necessary beyond the measures outlined in Table 11-10.

-11.12.1.2 No additional military and civil aviation mitigation is considered necessary (beyond the mitigation outlined in Table 11-10).
+11.12.1.2 No additional military and civil aviation mitigation is considered necessary beyond the measures outlined in Table 11-10.

-11.12.1.3 No additional military and civil aviation mitigation is considered necessary (beyond the mitigation outlined in Table 11-10).
+11.12.1.3 No additional military and civil aviation mitigation is considered necessary beyond the commitments outlined in Table 11-10.

 11.12.1.4 Consultation has been initiated, and is ongoing, with HIAL and Wick Airport to make them aware of potential obstacle infringements of IFPs and operational effects, and progress made in identifying mitigation solutions.
 Before construction commences, final details of WTG locations and blade tip heights will be provided to the stakeholders to enable suitable revisions to IFPs to be made.
 In order to revise IFPs, an airspace change proposal must be prepared and submitted for CAA approval.
-The formal airspace change process that has to be followed is explained in CAP 1616: The Process for Changing the Notified Airspace Design (CAA, 2023a7).
+The formal airspace change process that has to be followed is explained in CAP 1616: The Process for Changing the Notified Airspace Design (CAA, 2023a).

-11.12.1.5 No additional military and civil aviation mitigation is considered necessary (beyond the mitigation outlined in Table 11-10).
+11.12.1.5 No additional military and civil aviation mitigation is considered necessary beyond the commitments outlined in Table 11-10.